Flat Fee Landlord

 Regardless of when you list:

-• Price correctly from day one — don't test a higher price for 3 weeks and then drop it.
-The price drop signals to the market that the property sat, which raises questions.
+• Price correctly from day one.
+Do not test a higher price for 3 weeks and then drop it.
+The price drop signals to the market that the property sat, which raises questions about what is wrong with it.

-• Professional photography is non-negotiable in any season — it determines whether your listing gets clicks
+• Professional photography is non-negotiable in any season.
+It determines whether your listing gets clicks.
+Properties with professional photos receive 2 to 3 times more inquiries than those with phone photos.

-• List on all major platforms simultaneously — Zillow, Apartments.com, Facebook Marketplace all have Maryland reach
+• List on all major platforms simultaneously.
+Zillow, Apartments.com, Facebook Marketplace, and Realtor.com all have strong Maryland reach.
+Multi-platform listing is free or low-cost and significantly expands your applicant pool.

-• Respond to inquiries within hours — Maryland renters move quickly when they find a qualifying property
+• Respond to inquiries within hours.
+Maryland renters move quickly when they find a qualifying property.
+A 24-hour response delay means your best applicants have already scheduled showings with competitors.

 Flat Fee Landlord manages Maryland properties with seasonal pricing strategy built into our management approach.
+We structure leases to protect your peak-season positioning and adjust marketing strategy based on seasonal demand patterns.
 Get your free rental analysis for your Maryland property.
+Learn about our tenant placement and guarantees, or read our landlord reviews.

 • 2,000+